StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 ### **Option 1:**
 The fastest and most expensive way to fix this is to increase the size of your cluster.

-To increase the size of the cluster, please contact the CAE support team for more information.
+To increase the size of the cluster, please contact the CAE support team to increase the size of the cluster
 ![ClusterEdit](images/BestPracticesClusterEdit.png)

 ### **Option 2:**
-For a more programtic answer, if you are using pandas, it is also a suggestion to switch over and use pySpark instead.
-PySpark does run faster than pandas, it has better benefits from using data ingestion pipelines abd also works efficiently as it runs parallel on different nodes in a cluster.
+For a more programtic answer, if you are using pandas, it is also a suggestion to switch over and use pySpark instead or to koalas.
+PySpark and koalas does run faster than pandas, it has better benefits from using data ingestion pipelines abd also works efficiently as it runs parallel on different nodes in a cluster.

 https://www.analyticsvidhya.com/blog/2016/10/spark-dataframe-and-operations/